Sean Long: International

 In the 1997 post season, Long was selected to play for Great Britain from the interchange bench in two matches of the Super League Test series against Australia.

+He led the charge in the Lions tour of New Zealand in 1999 with a win against New Zealand Maori 22-12, he scored the first two tries and set the next two up for teammates James Lowes and Anthony Sullivan.

 In 2004, Long served a three-month ban for his part in the 2004 rugby league betting scandal.
 Despite this, Long was selected in the Great Britain team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
 In the final against Australia he played at scrum half in the Lions' 44–4 loss.

 Following the 2006 season, Long was selected for Great Britain in the Tri nations.
 Long played in the first game between Great Britain and Australia, which resulted in Great Britain's first victory in Sydney in 18 years, with a score of 23–12.
 However, on 13 November 2006, Long returned home from the Tri-Nations tour, with 'personal reasons' cited as the reason by Great Britain coach Brian Noble.

 Long officially retired from international football in April 2007, wishing to concentrate on his club career.

-Playing career - rugby union
+Rugby union

-On 1 November 2011 it was announced he had signed a playing contract with Rugby Union side Preston Grasshoppers in SSE National League 2 North.
+On 1 November 2011 it was announced he had signed a playing contract with rugby union club Preston Grasshoppers in SSE National League 2 North.

-In 2017, he joined rugby union side Orrell RUFC.
+In 2017, he joined rugby union side Orrell.